Jobbet789/PWSJeftaJobFinal/README.md

 - [Jumper cables](http://fumacrom.com/3UIpQ)
 - Lego Technic

+**Note**: You don't need these specific parts, but make sure:
+- The motor shield fits on the esp8266 that you use.
+- You can connect the battery to the esp8266, or the shield.
+- You can connect the motor and servo motor to the shield or esp8266.

 #### [Back to contents](#contents)

 ## Installation
 Install the four libraries: socket, pygame, esptool and mpfshell

+*Execute this below line by line in your terminal.
+(CMD for Windows)
 ```bash
 pip install socket
 pip install pygame